 4 ways to always run a program as an administrator in Windows 10

-Most of the classic desktops they don't need you to be an administrator to run.
-However, programs designed for advanced require administrator privileges to execute them.
+Most of the classic desktop programs do not need to be an administrator to run.
+However, programs designed for advanced features require administrator privileges to run.

 Admin